nodiscc/xsrv/roles/backup/README.md

 **Local backups** are inherently not secure, because the device being backed up is able to delete/compromise its own backup.
 Prefer remote _pull_ backups from another machine.

 **backup data from remote machines:**
- - configure the list of hosts, SSH users, ports, paths... in  `rsnapshot_remote_backups` in configuration variables
+ - configure the list of hosts, SSH users, ports, paths... in the [`rsnapshot_remote_backups`](backup/defaults/main.yml#L41) configuration variable and deploy the role to the backup server.
- - setup a user account on the remote machine, authorize the backup server's `root` SSH key (the key is displayed during setup), and allow it to run `sudo rsync` without password.
+ - setup a user account on the machine to backup, authorize the backup server's `root` public SSH key to connect to it (the key is displayed when the `backup` role is deployed, and a copy is downloaded to `"{{ playbook_dir }}/data/public_keys/root@{{ inventory_hostname }}.pub"` on the controller), and allow it to run `sudo rsync` without password.

 ```yaml
 # Example using https://gitlab.com/nodiscc/ansible-xsrv-common/